Minion Gatorman Gargantuan Warbeast

 - Pathfinder - This model treats rough terrain as open terrain while advancing.
 While charging, slam power attacking, or trample power attacking, this model does not stop its movement when it contacts an obstacle.

-- Snacking - If this model boxes a living model with an attack it may optionally remove it from play and heal d3 damage points.
+- Snacking - When this model boxes a living model with a melee attack, it can choose to remove the boxed model from play.
+When it does this, this model can remove d3 damage points.

 - Territorial - The Dracodile can charge large- or huge-based models without being forced.